-Site Master Plans have been prepared for 18 District parks.
-Implementation of plans began in 2006 with Andersen Park and continues through out this Capital Improvement Plan.
+Site Master Plans have been prepared at sixteen of the District's sites since beginning the master planning process in 2005.
+By the end of 2010 the Park District will have completed plans for 18 District parks.
+Implementation of plans began in 2006 with Andersen Park.
+Carroll Park was renovated in 2007 and improvements to Austin Gardens were also made that year.
+In 2008 improvements at Field Park were completed and in 2009 Fox and Longfellow Parks were renovated.
+Improvements at Wenonah Tot Lot , Randolph Tot Lot and construction of a new outdoor garden area at the Conservatory (in memoriam to Herbert M. Rubinstein, a long-time volunteer and supporter of the Conservatory), were all completed in 2010.
+The first phase of construction for Euclid Square and Maple Park started in July of 2010 and will continue into spring of 2011.
+The Park District relies on community involvement when planning for park improvements.
 Through public awareness, focus group meetings, community meetings, and online questionnaires, the planning process allows everyone in the community an opportunity to suggest what improvements are to be made to park sites and facilities.
 The public is also invited to provide comment at the beginning of every Board meeting and by contacting staff and Board members.